floeplala/daikin-mqtt/README.md

 When running, the script will connect to the given mqtt-broker.
 Next, it will query the wifi-module of the Daikin airconditioner to collect data.
 The collected data will subsequently be sent as mqtt-messages.
 It will automatically reconnect en resubscribe if necessary.

 ### Daikin --> MQTT
-The following information is collected and sent over mqtt:
+The following information is collected from the wifi-module and sent over mqtt:
 ```
 <devicename>/status/otemp           outside temperature
 <devicename>/status/htemp           inside temperature (htemp probably means home-temperature)